Sow Onion Seeds!

 I've seen the price of some of those seed starting setups.
 Although my setup wasn't exactly cheap, it's much less than a lot of those that are sold ready to use and I use mine from season to season.

-A large plastic shelf like the one above is perfect for constructing a seed starting setup.
+A large plastic shelf is perfect for constructing a seed starting setup.

 The lights I use are basic, cheap - and I mean the cheapest -- shop lights I could find.
 I know some people say you have to have Agrobrite or LED specialty grow lights to grow healthy seedlings indoors, but they can cost from $50 to over $100!